AdrianTerciado/demo_auth_react_express/readme.md

 &lt;Home/&gt; component manages sign up and login.
 Role is allowed to be selected only for learning purposes.

+&lt;Main/&gt; component stores the logged and role states.
+Admin and Client routes are nested respectively.

 # Protected Routes
 This components takes a component and the logged in state as props.
 If logged is true, renders the component passed as props, otherwise renders a message to log in.
+This usually would redirect to login.

 # Role manager
-This component takes the user role, an array of allowed roles and a component, if the user role is in the list of allowed roles it renders the component.
+This component takes an array of allowed roles and a component, if the user role is in the list of allowed roles it renders the component.
 Otherwise it renders an "unauthorized" message

 ProtectedRoutes and RoleManager are nested in the &lt;Route/&gt; components in &lt;Main/&gt;.